 I tried my best to figure out which version of the Airman was actually used by Conrad.
 From the year of his first flight my best guess is that that was one of the earliest versions with the A.Shild movements.
 And that is what also I have.
 My watch is dated in 1965.

 Due to big success of the Airman, even today Glycine continues with the Airman models.
 Until today a vast majority of different version were developed.
-I also own one modern version of Glycine Airman.
+I also used to have one modern version of Glycine Airman, but that was sold already.